bramstroker/homeassistant-powercalc/README.md

 ````

 ### Creating energy groups
-If you want to sum up all energy usage from one category e.g. all of your servers, then createa powercalc sensor and a integration sensor for each of these server like described in the section before.
-Then you create a template energyusage sensor which sums up all values of the energy sensors (a example sensor can be found below).
-It's essential to add the attributes `last_reset`, `state_class` and `device_class` because these are needed for the sensor to be useable with the energy integration.
+If you want to sum up all energy usage from one category e.g. all of your servers, then create a powercalc sensor and an integration sensor for each of these servers like described in the section before.
+Then you create a template energy usage sensor which sums up all values of the energy sensors (a example sensor can be found below).
+It's essential to add the attributes `last_reset`, `state_class` and `device_class` because these are needed for the sensor to be compatible with the energy integration.

 ````yaml
 - platform: template